magnetophon/VoiceOfFaust/README.md

 * multiband, yet much cheaper,
 * without additional filters, even for the sidechain,
 * and with a db per octave knob for the sidechain, from 0dB/oct (bypass), to 60dB/oct (fully ignore the lows).
+It also has a (badly named) noise strenght parameter: it uses the fidelity parameter from the external pitchtracker to judge if a sound is an S.
+When you turn it up, the deEsser gets disabled when the pitchtracker claims a sound is pitched.
+See the [site](#http://www.katjaas.nl/helmholtz/helmholtz.html) of the pitchtracker for more info.

+##### reEsser

+Disabled by default, but can be enabled in the [configuration file](lib/constants.lib).
+It replaces or augments the reduced highs caused by the

 ##### doubleOscs